jordipons/EUSIPCO2017/README.md

 9. Configure `test.py`: set test_params['model_name'] to be the model created by `train.py`, ie: `dieleman_setup_eusipco2017_proposed2_v0_210270563616880246637098465086143809559` - without the extension.
 10. Run `python test.py`.

+## Additional information
+You might want to use this code for your own porpuses.
+If this is the case, the following additional information might be useful for you.

 ### Folders structure
 Root folders:
 - `./data`: with audio, groundtruth and all intermediate files (spectrograms, patches and train/test results).